Dan Bahadur Kurmi

-Dan Bahadur Kurmi (दान बहादुर कुर्मी) is a Nepalese politician, belonging to the Nepal Socialist Party.
+Dan Bahadur Kurmi (दान बहादुर कुर्मी) is a Nepalese politician, belonging to the Pragatisheel Loktantrik Party.

 History

 He was elected to the Pratinidhi Sabha, the lower house of parliament, in the 1999 election from the Kapilvastu-1 constituency as a candidate of the Communist Party of Nepal (Unified Marxist-Leninist).
 He won by 14,494 votes, defeating the incumbent Kamlesh Kumar Sharma of the Nepali Congress.

 In February 2008, Chaudhari resigned from parliament and the CPN(UML) and joined the Tarai-Madhesh Loktantrik Party.

 In the 2008 Constituent Assembly election he was elected from the Kapilvastu-2 constituency, winning 8,434 votes.